-To start with, we need some racks or shelving that allows all of your food stocks to be seen at a glance.
+First, we need some racks or shelving that allow all of your food stocks to be seen at a glance.

 Next, we need to organize the food in a manner that makes sense.
 For me, that meant canned vegetables in one area, meats in another, and canned soups in another—the same for condiments, sauces, instant packaged foods, bulk food storage, etc. You get the idea.

 First, you don’t HAVE to do this.
 I’m just making things easier to read for my wife and me.
-I got this idea from Todd Sepulveda over at The Prepper Website Podcast.
+I got this idea from Todd Sepulveda over at The Ready Your Future Podcast.

 Here’s where the work comes in with this type of prepper pantry inventory.
-There are really cool food rotation racks, but I do things the manual way – by hand every time we go shopping.
+There are really cool food rotation racks, but I do things manually – by hand every time we go shopping.

 This may be a deal-breaker for many preppers, but I actually enjoy it.
 I come in with our just-purchased foods and lay them out on the table.
 Then, after turning up a little AC-DC, I take my Sharpie and start writing dates on boxes, bags, and cans of my food preps because I’m that cool.